Anomalies API

 Permissions

 All endpoints require the Member role.
-Most reads need the Viewer team permission on the anomaly's datastore; writes need the Author team permission (or higher), with description edits additionally requiring the Editor team permission.
+Most reads need the Viewer team permission on the anomaly's datastore (reading comments needs only the Reporter team permission); writes need the Author team permission (or higher), including description edits.
 Ticket-link writes need the Manager role plus the Author team permission on the datastore.
 Per-endpoint requirements are called out below.

 Anomaly schema